gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 ## Techniques for measuring performance

 With any application, even one with a rock-solid performance basis like Gatsby, the advice I'd give is to trust, but validate.
 It's _unlikely_ you'll introduce a significant performance regression with a new feature and pull request, but even the best of foundations can be torn down.
-"I think I'll load _six_ fonts each in weights 100-900" he said and "Oh, and I think two feedback libraries _and_ a few analytics libraries are really going to drive conversion and put us over the edge," said someone, assuredly, at some point.
+"I think I'll load _six_ fonts each in weights 100-900", they said, and "Oh, and I think two feedback libraries _and_ a few analytics libraries are really going to drive conversion and put us over the edge," said someone, assuredly, at some point.

 ### Lighthouse